 I’m certain Kate chose both the colour red and the Lotus Flower tiara for the occasion on purpose, for their symbolic reasons, which shows how meticulously Kate plans her outfits.
 It’s not the first time either – Kate has a record for wearing colours closely associated with the country or organisation she is visiting.

 Kate upped the bling factor with two shimmering diamond bracelets.
-Both appear to belong to the Queen – the first is The Wedding Gift bracelet (read more about it here) and the second appears to be a necklace that was converted to a bracelet (further details here).
+Both appear to belong to the Queen – the first is The Wedding Gift bracelet, and the second appears to be the Queen Mary Diamond Bar Choker Bracelet—a necklace that was converted to a bracelet.